wendlers/mpfshell/README.md

 Main features:

-* Support for serial connections (ESP8266 and WiPi)
+* Support for serial connections (ESP8266 and WiPy)
 * Support for websockets (via WebREPL) connections (ESP8266 only)
 * Support for telnet connections (WiPy only)
 * Full directory handling (enter, create, remove)